JoeKarlsson/bechdel-test/README.md

 Change `src/server/config/config_example.json` to `src/server/config/config.json` and

-Paste your MongoDB URI into the `MONGODB_URI` feild.
+* Paste your MongoDB URI into the `MONGODB_URI` feild.
+* Paste your MovieDB API Key into the `THEMOVIEDB` feild.
+* Paste your My API Films API Key into the `MYAPIFILMS` feild.

 ### 7. Install dependencies & run locally